Louisiana, United States

 What is the pollen count in Baton Rouge today?

 Today in Baton Rouge, Louisiana, the pollen level is moderate with an allergy index of 3.
-The main allergen to watch is Grasses.
+The main allergen to watch is Birch.

 When is allergy season in Baton Rouge, Louisiana?